Bondzio/akouao.github.io/_pages/about.md

 permalink: /

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg

-news: false  # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I am a Junior Solution Architect & Developer Advocate at Red Hat.
+I am a Junior Solution Architect & Developer Advocate at Red Hat with interests in Cyber Security, DevOps and Automation.
+I am currently based in Woking, UK.

 I have experience in developing web applications, being a trusted advisor to company partners and presenting at region-wide events.

+Please take a look at some of my past and ongoing projects.